 We have been negotiating in good faith with the bargaining team representing the University of Alaska’s administration.
 In May of 2022, the two teams mutually agreed to switch from public bargaining sessions on Zoom, with audiences allowed, to confidential mediation sessions through the Federal Mediation and Conciliation Service (FMCS).
-These sessions are ongoing as of July 2022.
+These sessions are ongoing.

 What CBA is Currently in Effect?

 Bargaining ground rules, which both teams agreed to on August 27, 2021, state that the current CBA stays in effect during the negotiation process.